- Economic Development

 Economic Development Corporation

-The LHEDC Board meets on the 2nd or 4th Thursday of the month at 5:00 p.m. at 2801 Ranch Road 1869 in Liberty Hill.
+The LHEDC Board meets every third Wednesday of the month at 5:00 p.m. at 2801 Ranch Road 1869 in Liberty Hill.

 Freedom to Grow